 If you’re in the planning stages of your journey, you’ll also benefit from my new China travel guide, available as an ebook and paperback.

 *Note: All the travel methods below are applicable whether you travel from Beijing to Xian or you travel from Xian to Beijing.

-1. Travel from Beijing to Xian by High Speed Train (Recommended)
+High-Speed Beijing to Xian Train (Recommended)

 Although not as fast as a plane as far as travel time goes, you save so much time and stress by avoiding having to get to an airport 2 hours in advance and long security lines.